August 14, 2020

 When thinking of switching to a microlearning approach to online learning, cut the fluff and strip the information down to the concrete facts your audience absolutely needs to know.
 If it isn’t useful, nix it.
 Platforms that support microlearning are built with specific purposes in mind and with specific outcomes as goals.
-If your audience is already using the platform, it’s because there is a precise thing they want to practice or learn, such as time management or interpersonal communication.
+If your audience is already using the platform, it’s because there is a precise thing they want to practice or learn, such as problem-solving, time management, effective communication, listening skills, or emotional-intelligence.
 So be effective and give it to them without any distractions or unwarranted context, which will help the information to be retained.

 Microlearning has repeatedly been proven to be effective at retaining information, especially when paired with other eLearning strategies, such as spaced repetition.
 Although soft skills are harder to develop, the good news is that you can learn and develop soft skills as well as hard skills.
 It’s just a little harder to do so and requires more practice.
 Microlearning is effective both at teaching facts and at changing habits, and this is what makes it effective to teach soft skills.

 Like hard skills, soft skills require a lot of practice to make you really skilled at using them.
 Unlike hard skills, there are no exams to prove that you can do them.
 You measure your success in developing soft skills in how well you manage relationships with those around you.

 There’s no shortage of soft skills that can be developed.
-And considering that 75 per cent of long-term job success relies on having strong soft skills, developing them is crucial to long-term success in professional development.
+And considering that 75 per cent of long-term job success relies on having strong soft skills like management skills and presentation skills, developing them is crucial to long-term success in professional development.

 Interested in soft skills training courses?
 Consider taking EdApp’s ‘Be a Team Player’ course.
 This course will teach you how to work as part of a team.
 Effective teams must ensure collaboration amongst employees with various expertise and experience.
 That’s why being a team player is essential for seamless communication and collaboration within organizations.